Call us

 Non-Profit Endowment Plan

 Under this type of endowment policy, a maturity amount is paid to you at the end of the policy term, or a lump sum benefit will be paid out to your nominee in the event of your unfortunate demise.
 These policies are known as non-profit endowments because the life insurance policy does not comprise any additional bonuses.
-Therefore, the guaranteed payout will remain the same as the amount pre-determined at the time of policy purchase.
+Therefore, the guaranteed2 payout will remain the same as the amount pre-determined at the time of policy purchase.

 Low-cost Endowment

 The premium amount under this type of endowment plan is low, which helps you save your money for future payments.
-A certain amount is guaranteed to be paid out on maturity; in the event of your death, your nominee will receive the same.
+A certain amount is guaranteed2 to be paid out on maturity; in the event of your death, your nominee will receive the same.
 Moreover, yearly bonuses, as and when declared, will be payable, which boosts the maturity corpus.
 Hence, these plans can help you accumulate a financial fund within a defined period.

 These are some of the reasons why you should have an endowment life insurance policy:

-Here are some of the salient features of an endowment plan:
+Having understood what is endowment plan is and how it works, let us look into some of the salient features of an endowment plan:

-An endowment plan provides a lot of flexibility in terms of the policy term, the premium payment terms, modes, and frequencies while also allowing you to choose how much you would like to save.
+An endowment plan provides a lot of flexibility in terms of the policy term, the premium payment terms, modes, and frequencies, while also allowing you to choose how much you would like to save.
 This makes an endowment life insurance policy a feasible option for nearly everyone.

 However, it is important to note that an endowment life insurance policy pays out the benefits of the policy as a lump sum amount on maturity.
 Therefore, people who intend to fulfil their financial objectives in the future with the help of a lump sum benefit can make the best use of endowment plans.

-These plans offer a disciplined way to approach your savings which makes it easier for you to plan your funds for the future.
+These plans offer a disciplined way to approach your savings, which makes it easier for you to plan your funds for the future.
 With the choice of premium payment terms and modes, you can choose the number of years for which you want to pay the premiums.
-Below are three categories of people who can opt for endowment life insurance.

 Those With Major Future Goals